 Core Concepts

-Before working with Object Storage it helps to understand the building blocks: buckets, objects, regions, endpoints, and access via API tokens.
+Before working with Object Storage it helps to understand the building blocks: buckets, objects, regions, endpoints, and access via API Credentials.

 Buckets